Towards Fast Safe Online Reinforcement Learning via Policy Finetuning

 \emph{Baselines.} While Guided Online Distillation \citep{li2024guided} is the only work studying O2O safe RL, its usage of large pretrained model leads to an unfair comparison with standard RL frameworks using typically small-scale policy networks.
 In this work, we compare Marvel with \textbf{JSRL} \citep{uchendu2023jump}, as Guided Online Distillation mainly follows this approach except using DT as the pretrained policy.
 Besides, we further adapt some SOTA approaches in O2O RL to O2O safe RL, including \textbf{SO2} \citep{zhang2024perspective} and \textbf{PEX} \citep{zhang2023policy}, and a \textbf{Warm Start} approach as baselines.
 SO2 improves Q-value estimation through Perturbed Value Updates, JSRL and PEX utilize offline pretrained policies for exploration, and Warm Start directly finetunes the policy and Q-networks from offline safe RL without modifications.
-We also compare with online learning from scratch, namely \textbf{From Scratch}. \emph{More importantly, aPID is used to update Lagrange multipliers in all these baseline methods, which in fact already improves the performance of \textbf{Cal-QL} \citep{nakamoto2023calql} and \textbf{SAC-Lag with an offline replay buffer} across four representative environments: {BallCircle}, {BallRun}, {CarCircle}, and {CarRun}.
+We compare with online learning from scratch, namely \textbf{From Scratch}, i.e., SAC-lag, which can achieve strong performance but require a large number of online interactions.
+For completeness, we also evaluate the performance of \textbf{Cal-QL} \citep{nakamoto2023calql} and \textbf{SAC-Lag with an offline replay buffer} across four representative environments: {BallCircle}, {BallRun}, {CarCircle}, and {CarRun}.
 The corresponding results are presented in Fig.~\ref{fig:more_baseline}.
 Given the interaction and network update settings in our experiments, we compare our implementation of SAC-lag with the standard FSRL library \citep{liu2024offlinesaferl} in Appendix~\ref{sec:Correctness}, and the results show that their performance is highly comparable.

 \emph{More importantly, aPID is used to update Lagrange multipliers in all these baseline methods (instead of traditional dual ascent), which in fact already improves the performance of these methods compared to their original designs}.
 These baselines provide a meaningful comparison to demonstrate the effectiveness of Marvel, but also indicate the need of addressing the two challenges simultaneously for O2O safe RL.
 We provide the detailed descriptions of each baseline algorithm in Appendix~\ref{sec:baseline}.
 Additionally, we provide a comparison with CDT \citep{liu2023constrained}, using a smaller decision transformer (around 600k parameters) than the one in \citep{li2024guided}, in Appendix~\ref{sec:more_exp}, and also demonstrate Marvel's superiority over baselines with large models.